 Setting or Placing Boulders: We can set or place boulders for a fee.
 This service is weather dependant.
 This fee depends upon what equipment needs to be used and distance from our yard.
 We have two sizes of skid loader and an all-terrain forklift.
 There are some situations where boulders can not be set.
 Important information that we need - is the boulder going to the front yard or back yard?
 If a back yard is there a gate - how wide is the gate.
 If the gate from side to side is going up or down a hill.
 How flat is the yard? and many other questions.
 The most important thing the customer needs to do before delivery is to mark out any sprinkler heads if a sprinkler system exists and to leave the system off for two days minimum depending on grade of yard and weather.
 This helps keep damage to your lawn to a minimum.
 We take great care to keep damage to a minimum.
 The loaders will mat down your grass to some degree but should pop back up.

 Landscape Installation and Residential Erosion Control and Rural Residential Driveways/Lanes: If you need installation or have an erosion or water issue with your yard, Please call.
-Steven can meet with you for a consultation to see if we can help you.
+Steven or Sean can meet with you for a consultation to see if we can help you.
 If we can, we would prepare a bid.
 The material bid will be from Rogers Rock & Stone LLC.
-The labor and machine bid will be from Steven.
-Once you have approved the bid(s) with a signature, Steven will contact you to schedule the work.
+The labor and machine bid will be from Steven or Sean.
+Once you have approved the bid(s) with a signature, Steven or Sean will contact you to schedule the work.

 Our Equipment can enable easy installations.
 There are always exceptions.